Logiqx/gps-guides/sessions/contacts/kisg/README.md

 - 05:18:13 = 0.07 higher on Fenix 3
 - 05:52:14 = 0.08 higher on Fenix 3
 - 05:42:10 = cannot compare

-### Conclusions

-Speeds:

-- Massive spikes in non-Doppler speeds can appear during normal runs - 70 knots observed.
-- 2s can often read too high on the Fenix 3, sometimes by 1 or 2 knots.
-- 10s can also read too high on the Fenix 3, sometimes up to 1 knot.
-- 250m can also read too high, particularly during massive slingshots, sometimes up to 1 knot.
-- 500m is typically fairly decent on the Fenix 3, usually +/- 0.10 knots.

-General:

-- Fenix 3 can over-estimate when accelerating or decelerating rapidly.
-- Fenix 3 can produce significant spikes when stationary / wet but they are obvious when reviewed.
-- Overall, Fenix 3 is pretty decent during normal sailing (especially 500m) but slingshots can lead to over-reading.

-Note: Speed from the Fenix 3 does indeed look like it is Doppler-derived and has a Kalman filter.